Youngkin summons higher education leaders to help promote his plan for ‘lab school’ partnerships

 Under current law, only colleges or universities with teacher education programs are permitted to create lab schools with localities.
 Youngkin’s office said there are currently no such schools in Virginia.

-Youngkin is also requesting $150 million from the state budget to support the program.
+Youngkin is requesting $150 million from the state budget to support the program.
 Local school boards would be able to convert all or part of an existing facility into a “lab school,” Youngkin said.

 Under a partnership agreement he signed Thursday, the governor challenged school districts around Virginia to submit plans for lab schools to the state by this spring.

-Note: Correction: A previous version of this article incorrectly spelled the name of Norfolk State University’s president.
-She is Javaune Adams-Gaston, not Jauvane Adams-Gaston.
-The article has been corrected.